Aliases for CCL28 Gene

 GeneCards Summary for CCL28 Gene

-CCL28 (Chemokine (C-C Motif) Ligand 28) is a Protein Coding gene.
-Among its related pathways are Signaling by GPCR and TGF-Beta Pathway.
-GO annotations related to this gene include chemokine activity.
+CCL28 (C-C Motif Chemokine Ligand 28) is a Protein Coding gene.
+Diseases associated with CCL28 include Froelich Syndrome.
+Among its related pathways are Signaling by GPCR and CCR5 Pathway in Macrophages.
+Gene Ontology (GO) annotations related to this gene include chemokine activity.
 An important paralog of this gene is CCL27.

 Chemotactic activity for resting CD4, CD8 T-cells and eosinophils.
 Binds to CCR3 and CCR10 and induces calcium mobilization in a dose-dependent manner.